-Under this method, instead of tax deductions relating to the work portion of costs incurred at home, you can claim a rate of 52 cents per hour for expenses such as heating, lighting and cooling, come tax time.
+Under this method, instead of tax deductions relating to the work portion of costs incurred at home, you can claim a rate of 52 cents per hour for expenses such as heating, lighting and cooling at tax time.
 You can also apply the same rate when claiming a depreciation of home expenses, for example any furniture you’re now using in your home office.

 The shortcut method

 Under this method, each person in a household can claim expenses based on a rate of 80 cents an hour.
-So more than one person in a household – flatmates or members of the same family – can each claim a deduction for their expenses incurred that directly related to working from home.
-All that’s required to do so, is keeping a log of the hours you work.
+So more than one person in a household – flatmates or members of the same family – can each claim a deduction for their expenses incurred that directly relate to working from home.
+But it’s important to keep a log of the hours you work.